zhuorantan/teslausb/README.md

 1. Unplug the Pi from the computer.
 1. Plug the Pi into your Tesla.

+Alternatively, you can configure the Pi to automatically copy from a CIFS share.
+To do this, define the "musicsharename" variable to point at a CIFS share and folder.
+The share currently must exist on the same server as the one where recordings will be backed up, and use the same credentials.
+The Pi will sync down ALL music it finds under the specified folder, so be sure there is enough space on the Pi's music drive.
+For example, if you have your music on a share called 'Music', and on that share have a folder called 'CarMusic' where you copied all the songs that you want to have available in the car, use `export musicsharename=Music/CarMusic` in the setup file.

 ## Optional: Making changes to the system after setup
 The setup process configures the Pi with read-only file systems for the operating system but with read-write access through the USB interface.
 This means that you'll be able to record dashcam video and add and remove